-The downside if you look at this way is they do not come with a included liner/Chamois so if you feel you need to extra padding then you will need to purchase one.
-This is not necessarily a bad thing as you can probably find one you like better anyway.
+The downside, if you look at this way is they do not come with an included liner/Chamois so if you feel you need the padding then you will need to purchase one.
+This is not necessarily a bad thing as the chamois that come with most shorts are not the best quality.

 The Elevate’s come with 3 secure, zippered pockets.
 The 2 side pockets are by far the most useful for carrying your phone or a multi-tool.
 There is a also a 3rd zippered pocket on the back just under the waist band.
 Not particularly useful but its there if you want it.

 These are a seriously comfortable pair of shorts that provide a good measure of leg protection with their long inseam.
 The material is very tough and will withstand plenty of abuse.
 If you wear knee pads, then these are probably your best bet for MTB shorts.

 Fox is one of the best known brands in Mountain Biking and the Ranger’s are their best selling MTB shorts.
 At first glance you might mistake them for a pair of dress shorts.
 The side cargo pockets blend in and they are available in a variety of colors and styles.

 I wish they had more zippered pockets.
 There is only one on the side, so for that reason keep anything expensive in that pocket and use your hydration pack any other important items you want to carry.

 These are not exceptionally long shorts so they wont cover your knee pads and will probably just touch the top of them.

 They are a comfortable, lightweight pair of shorts as I mentioned that look more something you would wear going out with friends than a pair of mountain bike shorts.